-The Positive Impact Project is an essential aspect of the MiT program, serving six important purposes related to Standard V:
+The Positive Impact Project is an essential aspect of the MiT program, serving five important purposes related to Standard V:

-- 1. to assess candidates' abilities to articulate clear learning targets aligned with the EALRs, GLEs, Frameworks and Performance Expectations. - 2. to assesses candidates' abilities to use pre and formative assessments to shape learning experiences to meet students' varied needs. - 3. to assess candidates' skills in using post assessment to determine students' progress toward the learning targets. - 4. to provide an opportunity for candidates to refine their reflective skills and to use data to articulate what worked in a lesson and what needs to be changed in order to support students' learning. - 5. to support the candidate in collecting evidence to show that she/he has met state requirements embedded in the Pedagogy Assessment. - 6. to assess the candidate's ability to demonstrate her/his Positive Impact on Student Learning.
-Specifically, the candidate must demonstrate the ability to use student "voice", NOT the candidates' attitudes, interpretations, lesson plans, instructional skills, etc., to demonstrate that the student can a) identify what she/he is learning and why the learning is important, and b) explain where she/he is in the process and what her/his strategies, next steps, and resources are.
+- 1. to assess candidates' abilities to articulate clear learning targets aligned with the EALRs, GLEs, Frameworks and Performance Expectations. - 2. to assesses candidates' abilities to use pre and formative assessments to shape learning experiences to meet students' varied needs. - 3. to assess candidates' skills in using post assessment to determine students' progress toward the learning targets. - 4. to provide an opportunity for candidates to refine their reflective skills and to use data to articulate what worked in a lesson and what needs to be changed in order to support students' learning. - 5. to assess the candidate's ability to demonstrate her/his Positive Impact on Student Learning.
+Specifically, the candidate must demonstrate the ability to help students move toward achieving the stated learning targets and to use student "voice", NOT the candidates' attitudes, interpretations, lesson plans, instructional skills, etc., to demonstrate that the student can a) identify what she/he is learning and why the learning is important, and b) explain where she/he is in the process and what her/his strategies, next steps, and resources are.